Six Hotels with Extraordinary Vineyard Views

 Auberge du Soleil, Rutherford.
 This Relais & Chateaux resort is tucked into the hills mid-valley, with spectacular southern vistas all the way to Napa.
 50 rooms, suites, and private “maisons.”

-Harvest Inn by Charlie Palmer, St. Helena.
+Harvest Inn, St. Helena.
 It’s located right on the valley floor, but the Vineyard View Terrace and many of the rooms offer views directly out onto the surrounding vines owned by Whitehall Lane Winery.
 The hotel features 78 rooms in five distinct “neighborhoods,” 22 of which are in the Vineyard View Collection and boast beautiful vineyard views.

 Las Alcobas, St. Helena.
 This brand-new venue is adjacent to the historic Beringer Vineyards winery and its vineyards, visible from many of the rooms.
 68 rooms and suites.